ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

   -x, --extras string                 Extra args passed to initial start, split on spaces and quoting ignored
-                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -T, --tls                           Initialise TLS subsystem if required.
+                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -T, --tls                           Initialise TLS subsystem if required.
                                       Use options below to import existing certificate bundles -C, --signing-bundle PEM            Signing certificate bundle file, in PEM format.